-In Junot Diaz's 'Islandborn,' A Curious Child Recreates Her Dominican Roots
+In Junot Diaz's 'Islandborn,' A Curious Child Re-Creates Her Dominican Roots

 Junot Díaz wanted to write a children's book for more than 20 years.
 In the meantime, he wrote several grown-up books, including The Brief Wondrous Life Of Oscar Wao, which won a Pulitzer Prize in 2008.
 He also won a MacArthur "Genius" Grant, among other accolades.